lit/lit.dev/packages/lit-dev-content/site/docs/v1/lit-html/tools.md

 import {html, render} from 'lit-html';
 ```

-To run in the browser, the bare identifier ('lit-html') needs to be transformed to a path or URL that the browser can load (such as '/node_modules/lit-html/lit-html.js').
-[ES dev server](https://open-wc.org/developing/es-dev-server.html) is an open-source dev server that handles this and other transforms.
+To run in the browser, the bare identifier ('lit-html') needs to be transformed to a path or URL that the browser can load (such as '/node_modules/lit-html/lit-html.js'). <a href="https://open-wc.org/developing/es-dev-server.html" target="_blank" rel="noopener">ES dev server</a> is an open-source dev server that handles this and other transforms.

 You can also use the Polymer CLI dev server, if you already have it installed.
 For new projects, we recommend the ES dev server.